geospace-code/h5fortran/README.md

 Designed for easy use as a Meson "subproject" or CMake "ExternalProject / FetchContent" using **static** or **shared** linking.
 Uses Fortran 2008 `submodule` for clean template structure.
 This easy-to-use, thin object-oriented modern Fortran library abstracts away the messy parts of HDF5 so that you can read/write various types/ranks of data with a single command.
+In distinction from other high-level HDF5 interfaces, h5fortran works to deduplicate code, using polymorphism wherever feasible and extensive test suite.

 Polymorphic API with read/write for types int32, int64, real32, real64 with rank: